ariard/lightning-rfc/12-offer-encoding.md

 A reader of an invoice:
   - MUST reject the invoice if `signature` is not a valid signature using `node_id` as described in [Signature Calculation](#signature-calculation).
   - MUST reject the invoice if `msat` is not present.
+  - MUST reject the invoice if `description` is not present.
+  - MUST reject the invoice if `timestamp` is not present.
+  - MUST reject the invoice if `payment_hash` is not present.
+  - if `blinded_path` is present:
+    - MUST reject the invoice if `blinded_payinfo` is not present.
+    - MUST reject the invoice if `blinded_payinfo` does not contain exactly as many `payinfo` as total `onionmsg_path` in `blinded_path`.
   - SHOULD confirm authorization if `msat` is not within the amount range authorized.
   - if the invoice is a reply to an `invoice_request`:
      - MUST reject the invoice unless `offer_id` is equal to the id of the offer.